Social-Developmental-Neuroscience-Lab/nm_jw/README.md

 ### data directory
 - removal_script.sh, removes all files from subject data directories (subject data directories not viewable on github)
 - add_T1w_script.sh, adds T1w files to subject data directories from other location
+- convert_dicoms.sh, converts dicoms to niftis using [dcm2niix](https://github.com/rordenlab/dcm2niix)
+-- turns files in dicoms folder into an array and calls file to be converted by index; allows user to discriminate between first and second dicom image dir for any given subject

 ### scripts directory
 - [convert dicoms to niftis script]